kth333/dai-di/README.md

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details. ins any jar files that you use for your application.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Credits
 - **Images of all the cards**: https://www.waste.org/~oxymoron/files/cards/